Review finds no previous signs of abuse of slain child

 Autopsy results made public earlier this month included evidence of prior sexual abuse and indicated that the girl was raped and strangled before her body was dismembered.

-The review says the Children, Youth and Families Department received a call in March 2015 about allegations that Victoria and her sibling had poor hygiene; a grandparent improperly disciplined the sibling; and Michelle Martens and the grandmother had drank alcohol in front of the children.
+The review says the Children, Youth and Families Department received a call in March 2015 about allegations that Victoria and her sibling had poor hygiene; a grandparent improperly disciplined the sibling; and Michelle Martens and the grandparent had drank alcohol in front of the children.

 The allegations were not substantiated.
 Both children were interviewed at school and neither had any marks, bruises or evidence of physical abuse, officials said.